prestonlimlianjie/moh-vaccinegov/pages/list-of-polyclinics-and-vaccination-centres.md

 title: List of Polyclinics and Vaccination Centres
 permalink: /clinic-list
 ---
-This is the list of polyclinics and vaccination centres that are administering the Covid-19 Vaccines.
+This is the list of locations that are administering the Covid-19 Vaccines.
 <table>
   <thead>
     <tr>